YNWAGeorge/605project/README.md

 ## Acknowledgments
-This is a project of STAT 605 Fall 2021 at UW-Madison, supervised by Prof. John Gillett.
+This is a project of STAT 605 Fall 2021 at UW-Madison, supervised by Prof. John Gillett and Yongsu Lee.

 ## Contributors
 - **Bowen Tian** - (btian23@wisc.edu) : Contribute to

-- **Ouyang Xu** - (oxu2@wisc.edu) : Contribute to
+- **Ouyang Xu** - (oxu2@wisc.edu) : Contribute to downloading Kaggle data, part of R codes for analysis and the report.

 - **Tinghui Xu** - (txu98@wisc.edu) : Contribute to CHTC computation and part of R codes for analysis.